nglasl/silverstripe-misdirection/README.md

 The following may be used to instantiate a link mapping for each site tree version URL, when replacing the default automated URL handling (currently only supported by MySQL).

 `/dev/tasks/MisdirectionHistoricalLinkMappingTask`

-### Bypassing Misdirection

-It is possible to bypass the request filter completely, by appending `?direct=1` to the URL.
-This is fantastic for debugging, however does not apply to the testing interface for obvious reasons.

 ## Maintainer Contact